-Content is being produced at a faster rate than ever before (more than 4 million hours of content are uploaded to YouTube every 24 hours), meaning there’s higher competition for the same eyeballs and share of voice.
+Content is being produced at a faster rate than ever before (more than four million hours of content are uploaded to YouTube every 24 hours), meaning there’s higher competition for the same eyeballs and share of voice.
 In order to remain competitive, creatives must either create more or more effective content.

-Rising expectations and a changing competitive landscape mean creative teams are feeling the pressure to not only produce quantity, but also quality.
+Rising expectations and a changing competitive landscape mean creative teams are feeling the pressure to produce not only quantity but also quality.
 Yet few creatives feel confident their team is equipped to handle these challenges.

 Growing pains like inefficient processes and poor cross-team communication mean people are spending more time understanding project scope and less time creating, ultimately leading to inadequate performance and project delays.